fruit trees

 Tonda di Giffoni

-Vigor: Intermediate.
+Vigor: Intermediate

-Productivity: Productive precocity, notable proteandria and self-sterility.
+Productivity: Productive earliness, remarkable proteandry and self-sterility.

 Flowering: Very early.

-Fruit: Average of 2.8 nucules per group.
+Fruits: Average of 2.8 kernels per cluster.

-Involvement length: Long, globular shape.
+Length of involucre: Long, globular shape.

 Color: Dark brown.

-Roundness index: one.
+Roundness index: 1

-Average weight: 2.5 g.
+Average weight: 2.5 g

 Seeds: 1.16 g average.